opengisch/QField-docs/documentation/reference/plugins.en.md

 This page is a collection of QField plugin framework APIs and behaviors to guide you into writing your own plugins.

+To see what's possible and get inspiration from the community, you can browse a list of all available plugins on the [QField Plugin Topic on GitHub](https://github.com/topics/qfield-plugin).

 ## Hello QField World

 Scripting QField plugins require basic knowledge of QML and Javascript.
 Qt offers a useful [introductory tutorial](https://doc.qt.io/qt-6/qml-tutorial.html) worth reading.